Choucoune (song): Popular culture

+"Yellow Bird," as performed by SOL3 MIO, played over the closing credits of Only Murders in the Building, Season 2, Episode 2 ("Framed", airdate 6/28/22).
+The episode introduced the late Bunny Folger's foul-mouthed parrot, Mrs. Gambolini.

 Don't Ever Love Me

 Harry Belafonte had a 1957 single release entitled "Don't Ever Love Me" that set different English lyrics (written by Lord Burgess to Michel Mauleart Monton's setting for "Choucune"), initially the B-side of "Mama Look at Bubu" (number 11), "Don't Ever Love Me" itself entered the Billboard Hot 100 at number 90.